w0rm/elm-unsoundscapes/README.md

 # elm-unsoundscapes

+Note: this project uses an old version of Elm 0.16.

 This is an attempt to recreate my [homepage](http://unsoundscapes.com) in [elm](http://elm-lang.org/) while learning the language.

 ## Instructions to run